Agency disputes claim that trooper sexually assaulted woman

 - 'Epic takedown': Bill Gates draws laughs at Trump's expense

+The Department of Public Safety said it reviewed dashcam video after hearing the allegations and that the recording shows no evidence to support the woman’s claims.
+The agency said it would forward the video to the Ellis County prosecutor for review.

+The Department of Public Safety did not return a voicemail seeking comment.

-Ellis County District Attorney Patrick Wilson’s office did not return a voicemail seeking comment.
+Ellis County District Attorney Patrick Wilson’s office also did not return a voicemail seeking comment.